stele95/LinVAM/README.md

         git clone https://github.com/stele95/LinVAM.git && ./LinVAM/build-and-install.sh

 ## Configuring ydotool
+### TL/DR
+If you have a system that uses systemd, you are good to go and don't need to do anything because a script is executed when running any install script.
+If not, read [Ydotoold daemon autostart](https://github.com/stele95/LinVAM?tab=readme-ov-file#ydotoold-daemon-autostart)

+### Manual configuration
+#### Udev rule for input
 To simulate typing, the program needs access to your ``/dev/uinput`` device.
 By default, this requires root privileges every time you run ``ydotool``.